caseycs/php-error-handler/README.md

 Fatal errors, which are not handled by `set_error_handler` and are caught only by `register_shutdown_function` appear in error log twice - first time as native php error, and second one - as our custom message with environment info.
-Anybody known how to fix this?
+Anybody knowns how to fix this?